Teenage Mutant Ninja Turtles (1990 film): Plot

-Raphael argues with Leonardo over his leadership, and retreats to the roof of the apartment.
-The Foot arrive and beat Raphael unconscious, laying siege to the apartment.
-The apartment catches fire, and the turtles and April escape with help from Casey.
-Guilt-stricken, Danny seeks counsel from the imprisoned Splinter, and runs away from the Foot.
-The turtles retreat to an abandoned farm belonging to April's family, where Raphael recovers and April and Casey bond.
-Leonardo receives a vision of Splinter, and joins the other turtles to contact him through astral projection.
+Danny is arrested, which Sterns uses to pressure Charles, who urges April to drop her investigation.
+Glimpsing the turtles hiding at April's apartment, Danny informs Shredder at the Foot's hideout, where Splinter is being held prisoner.
+Raph argues with Leo over his leadership, and is ambushed by the Foot and beaten unconscious.
+The turtles fight off the Foot with Casey and escape the burning building with April, who is fired by Charles in a phone message.
+Danny seeks counsel from the captive Splinter, and runs away from the Foot Clan.
+The turtles retreat to April's family farm, where she bonds with Casey as Raph recovers.
+Leo receives a vision of Splinter and assembles the other turtles to contact him through astral projection.
 Splinter delivers his final lesson, inspiring the turtles to return to the city.